taviso/ctftool/README.md

 Client 4, Tid 9740 (Flags 0000, Hwnd 0000260C, Pid 3840, ctfmon.exe)
 ```

-You can then experiment by sending and receive commands to the server, or any
+You can then experiment by sending and receiving commands to the server, or any
 of the connected clients.

 ## Building